pmahnke/transitionelement/_posts/2024/2024-06-04-holland_day_4.md

 date: 2024-06-04 12:47:00
 image: "/assets/images/insta/447775722_1113901539895737_7149536124887763954_n_17899419311991224.jpg"
 excerpt: |
-  today we cycled to Utrecht.
+  Today we cycled to Utrecht.
 Very windy along the canal, but it was pretty and Utrecht is lovely.
 ---

 |            |           |